 Clozaril; FazaClo; Versacloz

 - This drug may lower the ability of your bone marrow to make white blood cells.
 This can lead to very bad and sometimes deadly infections.
-Use this drug only if your health problem has not been helped by other drugs or if you have planned to harm yourself in the past and have a chance of doing it again.
 You will need to have your blood work checked before, during, and after treatment is stopped.
 Do what the doctor tells you about blood tests while taking this drug.

 - This drug may cause seizures in some people.
 The chance of seizures may be higher with higher doses or if you have ever had seizures.
 Use care when driving and doing other tasks or actions (like climbing and swimming) that may not be safe for you or others if you pass out.